x186k/cluster-proxy/design.md

 - Redis is not easily implemented for
 - Want to consider DDOS protectability

+### 307 Redirect vs Ongoing HTTP/HTTPS Proxying to Sfus

+- 307 redir means adding xyz to deadsfu.com dns records for: xyz.deadsfu.com
+- 307 redir means it's harder to enable CF proxying on ipv4.
+(6 https ports per ip-addr)
+- 307 Redirecting (to :port) inbound Https traffic to individual Sfus helps dramatically with robustness (no spof processes)
+- 307 redir will require a DNS host record add, if we do host name customization.
+- 307 redirecting rather than ongoing proxying, might help or hinder ddos mitigation
+- (single entry can be easier to protect, but is also a weakness in ddos-land sometimes)
+- If FTL ever goes away, using 307 redirects means there are zero linux-processes spofs in the system graph.
+- 307 means adding ports to urls.
+- ports with urls means there is just six cloudflare ports for https
+- saved urls by users may have a port number which is no longer valid, complicated (but doable)
+- Ongoing proxying over 307, means we *do not have to create dns entries* (doable, but a small pain)

+Decision: _ongoing_ http/https proxying, NOT: 307 redir.+dns-reg vs

+### wildcard cname design.
+- deadsfux.com.   on cloudflare proxy-only  proxied to A/AAAA
+- deadsfu.com on digitalocean, with @.deadsfu.com/cname to deadsfux.com
+- xyz.deadsfu.com on digitalocean, with cname to deadsfux.com

+### cert design.
+- sfu nodes use wildcard dns for deadsfu.com, to avoid letS encrypt rate limits
+-

+### HTTP vs HTTPS proxying of cluster-entry requests to Sfus

+- Http is simply, easy, nice, and clean.
+Yay!
+- But, HTTP proxying, means _ongoing_ TLS termination at the cluster-entry, foregoing 307 redirects to Sfus.
+- The robustness of doing 307 redirects is super appealing.

+Decision: since we are doing 307-redirs, there is zero proxying!!!!

 ### Explore / SFU to Proxy Signalling
 - Redis is nice and easy, but not well suited for wide-area systems. (traditionally in-the-clear auth passwd)